VoIP Resources VoIP Fundamentals Introduction to Business VoIP

 Cyclical Ring: Phones Ring in Sequential Order, and Then Start Over at the Beginning

 Another ring strategy you may encounter is the cyclical/circular ring.
-It works exactly the same as a hunt ring, with one main difference.
-Calls ring each member of the VoIP ring group one at a time and in sequential order; if the call gets to the last member of the group and goes unanswered, it will be sent back to the first group member and ring each person in order again (if necessary) until someone answers the call.
+It works the same as a hunt ring, but with one main difference.
+Calls ring each member of the VoIP ring group one at a time in sequential order; if the call gets to the last member of the group and goes unanswered, it will be sent back to the first member and ring each person in order again until someone answers the call.
 You can set the number of times that a call will cycle through the group list before it gets sent to the group’s failover.

 VoIP Ring Group Strategies Help Route Calls to Your Reps

-Ring group call strategies are one of the many inbound call center features that VoIP services offer.
+The call strategies of ring groups are one of the many inbound call center features that VoIP services offer.
 Choose the one ring strategy that works best for your team of call representatives!